top of page

 At Greystone Programs, we believe that meaningful impact starts with people who lead with heart, curiosity, and a deep commitment to the individuals they support.
 This month, we are proud to celebrate Paul Henning, our Day and Employment Services Supervisor, on the completion of the Direct Support Professional Microcredential I Program through SUNY Orange, offered in collaboration with the National Alliance for Direct Support Professionals (NADSP).

-Paul was recently recognized at a special celebration held at SUNY Orange’s Rowley Center, an event attended by family, educators, state and local lawmakers, and OPWDD Commissioner Willow Baer.
+Paul was recently recognized at a special celebration held at SUNY Orange’s Rowley Center.
+This event was attended by family, educators, state and local lawmakers, and OPWDD Commissioner Willow Baer.
 The ceremony honored DSPs who completed the rigorous microcredential program, highlighting the importance of investing in frontline professionals who support individuals with autism and other intellectual and developmental disabilities.

 “So proud of Paul and what a treat for our Commissioner, state, and local lawmakers to witness this event and his speech,” shared Pattiann LaVeglia, PhD, Vice President of Clinical Services at Greystone Programs.
 “Moments like this remind us why investing in our workforce matters so deeply.”